On this page

 A pre-approval process is now in place for travellers wishing to enter South Australia.
 The Cross Border Travel Registration should speed up the border crossing process and provide certainty for people who want to enter SA.

-If you are planning travel to South Australia, aim to complete the Cross Border Travel Registration at least three days before you leave, regardless of where your travel begins.
+If you are planning travel to South Australia, aim to complete the Cross Border Travel Registration at least fourteen days before you leave, regardless of where your travel begins.

-All travellers intending to enter SA should register for pre-approval.
+All travellers intending to enter SA should are required to register their intention to travel.
 This includes:

-- people entering from unrestricted states (NT, QLD, TAS and WA)
+- people entering from unrestricted states (ACT, NSW, NT, QLD, TAS and WA)

 - essential travellers entering from Victoria